I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 Tokyo Story is a regular top-10 contender in the famous Sight & Sound polls of greatest films.

-This is the part where the story slowly reduces you to tears, and I will not provide the details of it.
-But even if I did, such a detailed film study of disillusionment and frustration will knock you sideways every time.
+This is the part of the story that slowly reduces you to tears, and I will not provide the details.
+But even if I did, such a detailed film study of disillusionment and frustration would knock you sideways every time.
 You cannot really write a spoiler for sadness.
-Tokyo Story is not a story about generational conflict, but the conflict between your inner desires, your make-believes, and reality.
-Ozu himself was devastated when his mother passed away, and a famous line from Tokyo Story is the one he wrote down in April of that year in his diary, an overwhelming sense of sorrow combined with guilt:
+Tokyo Story is not a story about generational conflict, but about the conflict between your inner desires, your make-believe, and reality.
+Ozu himself was devastated when his mother passed away, and a famous line from Tokyo Story is the one he wrote down in April of that year in his diary – an overwhelming sense of sorrow combined with guilt:

 “No one can serve his parents beyond the grave.”

 Yasujirō Ozu did not conform to traditional Hollywood conventions of the so-called 180-degree rule in his directing style, which usually makes it look like two characters are looking at each other while they are talking.
-His camera glares at the actors directly, and we as an audience feel we are a part of the dialogue scene instead of being an external observer in the over-the-shoulder shots.
-We are piercing through the mask of politeness and gaze straight into the inner feelings of another human being.
+His camera directly glares at the actors, and we as an audience feel we are part of the dialogue scene rather than an external observer in the over-the-shoulder shots.
+We pierce through the mask of politeness and gaze straight into the inner feelings of another human being.
 But you never notice that, which only emphasizes Ozu’s skill as a director.

 Ozu's characters are engaged in alternating frontal shots, instead of over-the-shoulder shots.

-Throughout his films, Ozu used the tatami shot, where he placed the camera at low heights, comparable to the eye level of a person kneeling on a tatami pillow, which grants us with a sense of intimacy.
-But he never focalizes the story through a single person: the ultimate theme of his films is the concept of a family.
-Emotional shots are not overused, and there is no subjectivity of any kind: we just see the reality, bared to its bones, and are provided just with grief-striking facts.
+Throughout his films, Ozu used the tatami shot, placing a camera at a low height, comparable to the eye level of a person sitting on a tatami mat, which grants us a sense of intimacy.
+But he never focalizes the story through a single person: the ultimate theme of his films is family.
+Emotional shots are not overused, and there is no subjectivity of any kind: we just see the reality, bare to its bones, and are provided just with grief-striking facts.

 Kyoko: Isn’t life disappointing?”